datacareph/notif360/README.md

 ### Requirements

-Before installing this Readme Generator you need to check if you have `cURL`and `OpenSSL` installed in your computer system.
+There are few requirements that may also available on your current unix system, 'cURL' and 'OpenSSL' installed in your computer system.

-To check if you have `cURL` and `OpenSSL` installed, run this command in your terminal:
+To check if you have 'cURL' and 'OpenSSL' installed, run this command in your terminal:

 ```sh
 openssl version